ThomasTGilham/IBM1_Group_Project/README.md

 ### Execution

 To reproduce the full analysis, run the Jupyter Notebooks in the `/notebooks/` directory in numerical order.
-Ensure your raw data files are placed in the `/data/raw/` directory before starting.
+Ensure raw data files are placed in the `/data/raw/` directory before starting.

 ---